 Jiro Sato as Tenchou (Manager) is a consistent scene stealer in Fukuda’s comedies.
 He’s one of my favorite Fukuda regulars (alongside Tsuyoshi Muro who had a cameo in one of the episodes).

 The biggest challenge for the cast of Mr. Nietzsche is to keep a straight face whenever Jiro Sato delivers his lines.
 Shotaro Mamiya tried his best to not break character but he failed several times.
-He’s so adorable in his attempts to suppress his laughter.
-Corpsing is the term used for an actor’s unintentional breaking out of character.
-The director decided not to edit out the supposedly-NG scenes which give this show an impressive sitcom-like atmosphere.
+He’s so adorable in his attempts to suppress his laughter and the director decided not to edit out the supposedly-NG scenes which give this show an impressive sitcom-like atmosphere.